Safety precautions:•closed toe shoes

 -green, orange, blue, red

--4 wells filled with H2O
+-4 wells filled with H

 -4 cut strips of filter paper (approx. 1cm x 8cm)